wagtail/wagtail/docs/topics/pages.md

 `ParentalKey` is a subclass of Django's `ForeignKey`, and takes the same arguments.

+The `ParentalManyToManyField` is for use in implementing a model inlining feature for many to many relations.
+Like `ParentalKey`, it subclasses the Django's `ManyToManyField`, and takes the same arguments.
 ````

 For example, the following inline model can be used to add related links (a list of name, url pairs) to the `BlogPage` model: